Texting and Walking? Advice from a Personal Injury Lawyer

 Drivers Are Responsible, Even in Icy or Snowy Conditions

-Tennessee Code Annotated § 55-8-136 requires drivers to exercise due care “under the existing circumstances” to avoid crashing into any other vehicle.
+Tennessee Code Annotated § 55-8-136 requires drivers to exercise due care … Read the rest

 Can I Represent Myself in General Sessions Court?